Why Did God Make Man Knowing He Would Sin

 The fact remains that God did create mankind despite his potential for sin.
 However, he did so with a plan in mind to forgive all men who would repent and turn back to him.
 The bible says in Eph.
 1:4, “According as he hath chosen us in him before the foundation of the world, that we should be holy and without blame before him in love:” This is yet another factor that is not considered when one asks, “Why did God create man if he knew he would sin?”

-With that in mind, we could once more reframe the question as this, “Why would God make man knowing it would cost the death of his dear son as the only means of reconciliation for man’s sin?”
+With that in mind, we could once more reframe the question as follows, “Why would God make man knowing it would cost the death of his dear son as the only means of reconciliation for man’s sin?”
 Ultimately, this is the more honest question.

 The bible says,